christina-ml/practice-fbi-fetch/README.md

 ### Features
 These are the features I want to include in this project.

+- Use Fetch on an API
 - Create a Main section
 - Add Title, Eye Color, Hair Color, Race
+- Use CSS Grid for page layout
+- Use at least one Event Listener